stephenmarri/stephenmarri/README.md

 - ⚡ Fun fact: ...
 -->

 This is Stephen.
 Check out all the games and projects that I've built.
-Drop a note if you've have some interesting ideas for me.
+Drop a note if you have some interesting ideas for me.

 ## Vanilla JS - games